Bonanno crime family: The Bonanno era

 In 1963, Bonanno made plans to assassinate several rivals on the Commission—bosses Tommy Lucchese, Carlo Gambino, and Stefano Magaddino, as well as Frank DeSimone.
 Bonanno sought and got the support of Profaci's successor, Joseph Magliocco.
-Not only was Magliocco bitter from being denied a seat on the Commission, but Bonanno and Profaci had been close allies for over 30 years prior to Profaci's death.
+Not only was Magliocco bitter at being denied a seat on the Commission, but Bonanno and Profaci had been close allies for over 30 years prior to Profaci's death.
 Bonanno's audacious goal was to take over the Commission and make Magliocco his right-hand man.

 Magliocco was assigned the task of killing Lucchese and Gambino and gave the contract to one of his top hit men, Joseph Colombo.
 However, the opportunistic Colombo revealed the plot to its targets.
 The other bosses quickly realized that Magliocco could not have planned this himself.
 Knowing how close Bonanno was with Magliocco (and before him, Profaci), as well as their close ties through marriages, the other bosses concluded Bonanno was the real mastermind.

 The Commission summoned Bonanno and Magliocco to explain themselves.
 Fearing for his life, Bonanno went into hiding in Montreal, leaving Magliocco to deal with the Commission.
 Badly shaken and in failing health, Magliocco confessed his role in the plot.
 The Commission spared Magliocco's life, but forced him to retire as Profaci family boss and pay a $50,000 fine.
 As a reward for turning on his boss, Colombo was awarded the Profaci family.

 In October 1964, Bonanno returned to Manhattan, but on October 21, 1964, the day he was scheduled to testify before a grand jury, Bonanno was allegedly kidnapped by Magaddino's men as he entered the apartment house on Park Avenue and East 36th Street where one of his lawyers lived.
 FBI recordings of New Jersey boss Sam "the Plumber" Decavalcante revealed that the other bosses were taken by surprise when Bonanno disappeared, and other FBI recordings captured angry Bonanno soldiers saying, "That son-of-a-bitch took off and left us here alone."